Sheet Metal Worker (Pre-Employment) *

 Entrance Requirements: Please click here

-The 34 week Sheet Metal Worker (Pre-Employment) Diploma is an apprenticeship program that was developed by government and approved by the Provincial Apprenticeship and Certification Board.
+The 34 week Sheet Metal Worker (Pre-Employment) Diploma is an apprenticeship program that was developed by the government and approved by the Provincial Apprenticeship and Certification Board.
 The program provides students with a wide range of skills that are needed to work as a first-year apprentice.
 Sheet Metal Workers fabricate, assemble, install and repair sheet metal products (Source: National Occupational Classification (NOC) 2016).

 Please note that due to the nature of this career, employees are required to tolerate regular physical activity during the course of their work day.
 If you have any medical concerns, please contact your admissions officer to ensure you are aware of the requirements of the occupation and to determine if you are eligible for accommodations in this program.